oburgosm/demo-edem/README.md

 # Application for testing purpose

-This application is an example of topics explained in the course **&broker.dataDirectory=./target/vm**
+This application is an example of topics explained in the course **High Potencial Technical Booster**

 ## Prerequisites